NAMI Greater Wheeling grant to help us through the isolation of 2022

 It’s a time of unknown and uncertainty, we don’t feel like we have control over what’s going on, and so that causes a lot of additional worries and fears.Julie Gomez, Executive Director, NAMI Greater Wheeling

-Julie Gomez is the executive director of NAMI Greater Wheeling, who was just given a 5 thousand-dollar grant from the Erie Insurance Company.
+Julie Gomez is the executive director of NAMI Greater Wheeling, who was just given a $5,000 grant from the Erie Insurance Company.

 It will go toward letting college students know they don’t have to suffer silently, through an unusual article of clothing.